 Playa Bowls does an excellent job of this, with vibrant menu photography and evocative captions that leave customers thinking: "I need to try this."
 Create a brand voice and visual design that is consistent across your website and social media channels, so customers learn what to expect from you.

 Strengthen your website menu and online ordering like Port of Peri Peri

 Now more than ever, your online restaurant menu needs to accommodate customers with a user-friendly website and online ordering platform — even as we begin to emerge from the pandemic.
-67% of restaurants say they were able to increase their profits during COVID-19 because of DoorDash's delivery, pickup, and online ordering services — and this trend is continuing in 2021.
-70% of customers expect restaurants to have online ordering, and 43% of people prefer to order from a restaurant's website or app directly, according to a survey by Dynata on behalf of DoorDash.
+67% of restaurants say they were able to increase their profits during COVID-19 because of DoorDash's delivery, pickup, and online ordering services — and this trend is continuing.
+Nearly one in three consumers in the US and Canada prefer ordering delivery from a restaurant's website or app directly, according to the 2023 Restaurant Online Ordering Trends Report.

 With DoorDash Storefront, you can set up an affordable, commission-free online ordering system for restaurant pickup and delivery that makes life easier for you and your customers.
 Give your existing customer base a convenient way to order pickup and delivery directly from your website, boosting your sales in the process.

 Port of Peri Peri's Storefront menu is organized according to their unique offerings: small bites, signature chicken, veggie delights, lamb specialties and more.
 Customers can order pickup or delivery with this visually appealing and easy-to-use setup.
 Read Port of Peri Peri's success story with DoorDash.